Indivior: Is Vivitrol A Threat To Suboxone?

 Suboxone Had Fewer Relapses

 The study was done over 24 weeks and the participants were randomly assigned to receive Vivitrol and Suboxone.
 About 57% of participants taking Suboxone experienced a relapse versus 65% for Vivitrol.
-Vitriol's drawback is is its major induction hurdle:
+Vitriol's drawback is its major induction hurdle:

 Patients must stop taking opioids for several days and be fully detoxified before they can get their first Vivitrol shot—a step some addicts find hard to take because it requires them to experience some withdrawal symptoms.
 Suboxone treatment can begin immediately, making it an easier option.

 Only 74% of patients were able to start treatment with Vivitrol versus 65% for Suboxone.
-Once participants were successfully inducted the efficacy was similar for both drugs - just over 50% of the participants relapsed.
-In one regard Suboxone could be viewed as more effective.
-However, at a cost of $500 per month for a 30-day supply it is still out of reach for many:
+Once participants were successfully inducted, the efficacy was similar for both drugs - just over 50% of the participants relapsed.
+In one regard, Suboxone could be viewed as more effective.
+However, at a cost of $500 per month for a 30-day supply, it is still out of reach for many:

 Drugs do exist to reverse opioid overdoses or treat long-term opioid addiction.
 But while opioids have become easier and easier to obtain through illicit markets and sellers on the dark web, a drug that could save countless lives has become increasingly out of reach.